COVID-19 Testing - we DO NOT offer private Covid-19 testing

 - Certain travel vaccinations (please refer to the travel clinic tab)

 - Private sick notes for work, college or university

 - Power of Attorney / Guardianship forms

 - Access to medical records

-Please note, Morningside Medical Practice does not countersign driving licence applications, complete BUPA & PPP forms, or provide health club fitness to exercise certificates.
+Please note, Morningside Medical Practice does not countersign driving licence applications, passport applications, complete BUPA & PPP forms, or provide health club fitness to exercise certificates.